 That’s why try to choose a lightweight theme with only the features you need and nothing else.
 You can add extra functionalities via plugins or custom codes if you need to improve its serving area.

-MyThemeShop is a premium web development club offering a variety of fast-loading themes, and MTS AdSense is one of the most popular WordPress AdSense theme from MyThemeShop repository.
+MyThemeShop is a premium web development club offering various fast-loading themes, and MTS AdSense is one of the most popular WordPress AdSense themes from the MyThemeShop repository.

 4. Use Effective Caching Plugin

 Caching is the process of storing data from one request and reusing it for subsequent requests.

 When the client requests something, fetching resources over the networks is slow and expensive because the download requires multiple round-trips between your server and the client.

 It costs users with incurring data and may block rendering web page content by processing delays.

 Since caching uses previously-stored resources, it significantly reduces the load on the server and serves web pages faster.

 The use of caching plugins including WP Fastest Cache(Free) or WP Rocket(Premium) is the easiest way to enable the caching mechanism.

 A few managed web hosting services like Kinsta offer server-side caching so that you need not install any caching plugin to your WordPress site.